Panic attacks & panic disorder: Symptoms, causes, treatment

 How is panic disorder diagnosed?

-Panic disorder will be diagnosed based on a person's symptoms - including panic attacks.
-However, experiencing panic attacks doesn't always mean a person has panic disorder.
+The diagnosis will be diagnosed based on a person's symptoms - including panic attacks.

 A doctor will also look at a person's medical history, carry out a physical examination - and may arrange tests to rule out any medical causes of symptoms, such as thyroid problems.